Cyanea fulva: Ecology

 One study tested the responses of aquatic invertebrates such as the jellyfish C. fulva to declining oxygen conditions.
 Their population were acclimated to several different temperatures: 5, 10, and 15 °C. Another study concluded that Cyanea polyps struggle to survive above 25 °C. Their sting is generally considered moderately painful to humans.
 C. fulva free amino acid composition (FAA) was shown to have a more uniform distribution throughout the spectrum of composition as compared to Aurelia aurita and Chrysaora quinquecirrha scyphozoan polyps.

 In a separate study, Cyanea was found to have the greatest variety of nematocyst types such as a-isorhizas, A-isorhizas, 𝛼-isorhizas, heterotrichous anisorhizas, and heterotrichous microbasic euryteles.
 The study concluded that there were marked differences in the relative abundance of 𝛼-isorhizas from one ephyra of Cyanea to another.
 The 𝛼-isorhizas were found to be concentrated in the oral region of the scyphistoma and did not become equally distributed among the ephyrae produced by the given strobila.
 The euryteles were found to have a larger average length of 10.1-12.7μm compared to Aurelia aurita, Chrysaora quinquecirrha, and Rhopilema verrilli populations.
 A difference in size and distribution between morphologically identical nematocysts of Cyanea capillata and Cyanea lamarckii was also observed.

 Classification

 Their representation is often classified as a variety of C. capillata.
 Originally, Stiasny (1919) believed that species such as C. fulva served as color variants of C. capillata for nearly a century.
 Later, Stiasny & van der Maaden (1943) concluded that C. fulva populations should be considered incertae sedis.
-Kramp (1961) later synonomized Cyanea fulva to Cyanea capillata.
+Kramp (1961) later synonymized Cyanea fulva to Cyanea capillata.